 “...Not your type,” finished Hanuman.
 “Yes, I get it.”

 They danced on, each now lost in their own thoughts.
 All of a sudden, Ganesa began to wobble, then lurched unsteadily upon her feet, her face creased with an annoyed frown.
 Before Hanuman could make a quip about her having too much to drink, she slipped out of his grasp and fell heavily to the floor with a muted shriek.

 “Damn shoes!” she exclaimed loudly, rubbing her ankle.
 “I bet a man invented these crappy stupid things.
 The bloody adjusting mechanism has failed!”

 Ganesa fell silent.
-The orchestra had reached the end of the piece and the hall was as quiet as the grave as everyone turned to stare at the fallen dancer.
-One of her shoes lay across the floor, while she herself now sat at the centre of an ever-widening circle of bemused guests.
-Hanuman was standing sheepishly at her side, offering her his hand.
+The orchestra had reached the end of the piece.
+The hall was as quiet as the grave as everyone turned to stare at the fallen dancer.
+She found herself sat at the centre of an ever-widening circle of bemused guests, while one of her shoes lay across the floor.
+Hanuman stood sheepishly at her side, offering her his hand.

 “Young lady!” roared a voice.
 “We do not tolerate language of that sort!”

 Ganesa looked up at Hanuman with tears in her eyes, hurt not by the fall but by the shock of the cruel and abrupt way her fleeting fairytale had come to an end.
 The panic that had rooted her to the spot suddenly released its grip and she scrambled to her feet, not wanting to see who had chastised her.
 With one last woeful look at Hanuman, she kicked off her other shoe and ran for the door, desperate to flee the party.
 For a split second, no one else moved.
 The last thing she saw was Hanuman, staring dejectedly after her.